mstokes607/epa-explore-data/README.md

 **CA_choro.html**

 Creates an interactive choropeth map for a visual display of the ozone data.
 HTML file takes the CA_oz_data.json file as input.
+# acknowledgement
+d3js script from Mike Bostock's choropeth example: https://bl.ocks.org/mbostock/4060606 was used to help make my map